howerj/subleq/extra/tutorial.md

 a swap instruction into a target executable).
 These uses are more advanced however.

+To store or load byte quantities we can use `c@` and `c!`, many 32-bit or 64-bit Forth implementations provide words for storing and loading 16, 32, and 64 quantities as well, often with prefixes like `q` for quad, or `w` for word (as in machine word), on those platforms `!` and `@` will be a synonym for one of those word pairs.

 ### Control Structures

 We have already encountered `if` statements, although they